37+ Google SERP Features: A Complete Guide

 Overview

-This element appears in the search results if Google is not sure what the user is looking for.
-It is usually placed under the Knowledge Graph and includes some phrases that specify the search query.
+This element appears in search results if Google is not sure what the user is looking for.
+It is usually located under the Knowledge Graph and includes some phrases that specify the search query.

 Example